FakeItEasy/FakeItEasy/CONTRIBUTING.md

 ## Code Analysis

-Try and avoid introducing new code analysis warnings.
-Currently the codebase has quite a few warnings, which we would like to address, and we would like to avoid the addition of new warnings.
+Try to avoid introducing new code analysis warnings.
+Currently the codebase is free of warnings, and we would like to avoid the addition of new warnings.
 Any code analysis rule changes or suppressions must be clearly justified.

 ## Resharper Artifacts